Muhammed-Rahif/Islam/README.md

 ## Contributing

-We welcome contributions to the ISLAM Application from the community.
-If you're interested in contributing, please see the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+We welcome and greatly appreciate your contributions to the Islam app project.
+If you're interested in contributing, please refer to the guidelines outlined in the [**CONTRIBUTING.md**](CONTRIBUTING.md) file.
+May Allah (SWT) reward you for your efforts and bless your contributions to this Islamic project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>